tompinn23/nottingham/README.md

-# Nilang Compiler V2.1
+# Nottingham Compiler
-Not really v2 just internal versioning.

-This is the repository for the NiLang Compiler.
+This is the repository for the Nottingham Compiler.
 Before we dig in here are some handy repository to check out:
-* [Nilang Specification](https://github.com/tompinn23/NI-Spec) Still not fully fleshed out, writing it is boring
+* [Nottingham Specification](https://github.com/tompinn23/NI-Spec) Still not fully fleshed out, writing it is boring
-* [Nilang V1](https://github.com/tompinn23/NiLang) OG NiLang Compiler built in C# and pretty poor imo.
+* [Nottingham V1](https://github.com/tompinn23/NiLang) OG NiLang Compiler built in C# and pretty poor imo.
-* [Nilang Standard Library](https://github.com/tompinn23/NiLang-Standard-Library) So thats the standard library its pretty thin
+* [Nottingham Standard Library](https://github.com/tompinn23/NiLang-Standard-Library) So thats the standard library its pretty thin

 ## Introduction

-~~Right so here we are and you wanna build NiLang well ngl it kinda takes the piss and is only tested on Windows 7/ 10 Visual Studio 2017 Community Edition 64bit and.~~
+~~Right so here we are and you wanna build Nottingham well ngl it kinda takes the piss and is only tested on Windows 7/ 10 Visual Studio 2017 Community Edition 64bit and.~~

 We now have a build system!!!!!!!!!!.